-Our board of directors adopted, and our stockholders subsequently approved, our 2014 Equity Incentive Plan, or 2014 Plan, in January 2014.
+Our board of directors adopted, and our stockholders subsequently approved, our 2014 Equity Incentive Plan, or 2014 Plan, in .
 The 2014 Plan will become effective immediately upon the signing of the underwriting agreement for this offering.
+The 2014 Plan will terminate on 2023, unless sooner terminated by our board of directors.
 Our board of directors may amend or suspend the 2014 Plan at any time, although no such action may impair the rights under any then-outstanding award without the holder's consent.
 We will obtain stockholder approval for any amendments to the 2014 Plan as required by law.
-No incentive stock options may be granted under the 2014 Plan after the tenth anniversary of the effective date of the 2014 Plan.